arthavjain103/DocEase/README.md

 - **Powerful PDF Editor:**
   - **Split PDF:** Extract specific pages or split entire PDFs into individual files.
 Outputs can be downloaded as separate PDFs or bundled in a ZIP file.
   - **Merge PDF:** Combine multiple PDF documents into a single, organized file in seconds.
+  - **Encrypt PDF:** Secure your PDF files with a password — required for opening the file.
+  - **Decrypt PDF:** Remove passwords from encrypted PDF files (with correct password provided).
 - **Conversion History:**
   - Every conversion or PDF operation is logged automatically.
 The app provides a dedicated History page where you can review past actions and re-download files if needed.
 - **Modern UI:**